cottog/CASTER-EDITION/README.md

 **The linecount in my commits is inflated by somewhere around 11,443 lines as a result of including the files involved with the libraries used by this game.**

+#How do I play
+If you'd like to play right now, simply clone the repo or download as zip, and launch the executable.
+Of course, you can rebuild from source if you have g++. main.cpp has the command you should use to rebuild the file